Posts Tagged ‘early payments on house’

 At Equilibrium

-Two weeks ago, on the Wells Fargo Website, we chose the send “Payoff form” option for our last mortgage payment.
+On the Wells Fargo website I selected the send “Payoff form” option for my last mortgage payment.

-My wife filled it out, and we sat on it, waiting for Wells Fargo to pay our real estate taxes from our escrow.
-Now that they did that, we still have to pay our house insurance at the beginning of March, but… We sent in our last official mortgage payment!
+I filled it out and printed it so that I can have Wells Fargo to pay our real estate taxes from our escrow.
+Now that they did that, I still have to pay our house insurance at the beginning of March, but… I sent in my last official mortgage payment!

-Actually the check is sitting on our kitchen counter downstairs, waiting for me to put it in the mailbox!
-Tomorrow, I will drop it off at the post office, and then we are finished with it!!!
+Actually the check is sitting on my kitchen counter downstairs, waiting for me to put it in the mail.
+Tomorrow, I will drop it off at the post office, and then I will be finished with it!!!
 (Booyah)

-We ended up paying off our house in a little over 10 years.
+I ended up paying off my house in 10 years.

-Well, first we created an excellent excel spreadsheet (later converted to open office) to do some analysis on our amortization schedule.
+Well, first I created an excellent excel spreadsheet to do some analysis on an amortization schedule.

-Primarily, we used primarily 2 sheets in our House Payments spreadsheet:
+Primarily, I used primarily 2 sheets in my spreadsheet:

-Next for the first year of the mortgage, we made double payments on the mortgage amount, with the excess going toward paying down the principal.
-Then later after our son was born (and my wife quit working), we lessened the payment amount to only 1.5 times the original payment amount.
+Next for the first year of the mortgage, I made double payments on the mortgage amount, with the excess going toward paying down the principal.
+Then later after my son was born, I lessened the payment amount to only 1.5 times the original payment amount.

 I’m still in disbelief!
 I’m at a point of balance and having an “equilibrium moment”, so to speak!

-As of this point forward, we will be solidly marching on a wealth building path (or at least I hope, life sometimes throws some wild pitches at you…).
+As of this point forward, I will be solidly marching on a wealth-building path (or at least I hope, life sometimes throws some wild pitches at you…).

 As the last phase of this final numbness wears off, I’ll tell you what it feels like being debt-free in a future post!